IBM/ibm-cloud-sdk-common/README.md

 </details>
 <details><summary>Java</summary>

-The Java SDK supports a limited retry feature that will retry `429 - Too Many Requests` errors with exponential backoff if no `Retry-After` response header is present.
+The Java SDK supports a generalized retry feature that can automatically retry on common errors.
+The default configuration (up to 4 retries with max retry interval of 30 seconds, along with exponential backoff if no `Retry-After` response header is present) should suffice for most applications, but the retry feature is customizable to support unique requirements.

 </details>
 <details><summary>Node</summary>